-Lotus plants are aquatic herbaceous perennials that are mostly native to Australia and Southern Asia.
+Lotus plants are aquatic herbaceous perennials mostly native to Australia and Southern Asia.
 They are part of the Nelumbonaceae botanical family.
 Two popular species are known, namely the Sacred Lotus (Nelumbo nucifera) and the American Lotus (Nelumbo lutea).
 Both can be grown in USDA hardiness zones 4 to 10.

 The Sacred Lotus plant, also called Indian Lotus or Angel Lotus, is known for its 8-inch showy pink to white flowers and waxy green leaves.
 The flowers remain open during the day and close at night for three days.

 Both lotus species are edible.
-For instance, the plant’s underground stem, known as rhizomes, is commonly consumed by Asians and Native American tribes for their starch content.
-The leaves serve as vegetables, and the stamens flavor teas.
-Lotus seeds are likewise fit for human consumption.
-They are consumed like nuts and dried and ground into flour.
+The plant’s underground stem, known as a rhizome, is commonly consumed by Asians and Native American tribes for its starch content.
+The leaves are used as vegetables and stamens to flavor teas.
+Lotus seeds are also fit for human consumption.
+They are eaten like nuts or dried and ground into flour.
 Various plant parts have medicinal properties.

 History and Origins of Lotus Flowers

 Fossil records show that lotus flowers have been in existence for millions of years.
 They are believed to have survived the Ice Age between 1.8 million and 10,000 years ago when many plants went extinct.
 To this day, lotus flowers can be found globally, from Iran to Japan, India, Australia, and Russia.